 - (2) Do I need to file a return?
 A "return" is defined as any paper or electronic document a person is required to file by the state of Washington in order to satisfy or establish a tax or fee obligation which is administered or collected by the department, and that has a statutorily defined due date.
-RCW 82.32.045. - (a) Electronic returns and payments are to be filed with the department by every person liable for any tax which the department administers and/or collects, except for the taxes imposed under chapter 82.24 RCW (Tax on cigarettes), which are collected through sales of revenue stamps.
-Returns must be filed through the electronic filing (e-file) system (see subsection (1)(b) of this rule), or by other means if approved by the department.

-E-file taxpayers do not receive paper returns.
-However, if an e-file taxpayer specifically requests it, the department will send an electronic reminder for each upcoming return as the time to file approaches.

-- (b) Taxpayers whose accounts are placed on an "active nonreporting" status do not automatically receive a tax return and must request a return, or register to file by e-file, if they no longer qualify for this reporting status.
-(See WAC 458-20-101, Tax registration, for an explanation of the active nonreporting status.) - (c) Some consumers may not be required to register with the department and obtain a tax registration endorsement.
+RCW ((82.32.045)) 82.32.050. - (a) Electronic returns and payments are to be filed with the department by every person liable for any tax which the department administers and/or collects, except for the taxes imposed under chapter 82.24 RCW (Tax on cigarettes), which are collected through sales of revenue stamps.
+Returns must be filed through the ((electronic filing (e-file))) My DOR system (see subsection (1)(b) of this rule), or by other means if approved by the department. - ((E-file)) Taxpayers who file with My DOR do not receive paper returns.
+However, ((if an e-file taxpayer specifically requests it, the department will send)) taxpayers can set up alerts in My DOR and an electronic reminder for each upcoming return as the time to file approaches. - (b) Taxpayers whose accounts are placed on an "active nonreporting" status ((do not automatically receive)) are required to timely notify the department and file a tax return ((and must request a return, or register to file by e-file,)) with My DOR if they no longer qualify for this reporting status. ((+)) See WAC 458-20-101((τ)) (Tax registration((τ)) and tax reporting) for an explanation of the active nonreporting status.((+)) - (c) Some consumers may not be required to register with the department and obtain a tax registration endorsement.
 (Refer to WAC 458-20-101 for detailed information about tax registration and when it is required.)
 But even if they do not have to be registered, consumers may be required to pay use tax directly to the department if they have purchased items without paying Washington's sales tax.
 An unregistered consumer must report and pay their use tax liability directly to the department.
-Use tax can be reported and paid on a "Consumer Use Tax Return" or the consumer can create an online account at the department's web site to conveniently report and pay use tax electronically.
+Use tax can be reported and paid on a "Consumer Use Tax Return" or the consumer can create an online account at the department's website to conveniently report and pay use tax electronically.
 Consumer use tax returns are available from the department at any of the local district offices.
-A consumer may also call the department's toll free number 1-800-647-7706 to request a consumer use tax return by fax or mail.
-Finally, the consumer use tax return is available for download from the department's internet site at http://dor.wa.gov, along with a number of other returns and forms which are available there.
+A consumer may also call the department's telephone information center at 360-705-6705 to request a consumer use tax return by ((fax or)) mail.
+Finally, the consumer use tax return is available for download from the department's internet ((http://))dor.wa.gov, along with a number of other returns and forms which are available there.

 The interest and penalty provisions of this rule may apply if use tax is not paid on time.
-Unregistered consumers should refer to WAC 458-20-178 (Use tax) for an explanation of their tax reporting responsibilities.
+Unregistered consumers should refer to WAC 458-20-178 (Use tax and use of tangible personal property) for an explanation of their tax reporting responsibilities.

 (3) What methods of payment can I use?
 The law requires taxpayers to file and pay their taxes electronically.
 There are two electronic payment methods: Electronic funds transfer (EFT) and credit card.
-The department may waive the electronic payment requirement for any taxpayer or class of taxpayers, for good cause or for whom the department has assigned a reporting frequency that is less than quarterly.
+The department may waive the electronic payment requirement for any taxpayer or class of taxpayers, for good cause ((or for whom the department has assigned a reporting frequency that is less than quarterly)).
 Waivers may be temporary or permanent, and may be made on the department's own motion.
 (See WAC 458-20-22802 for more information on electronic filing and payment.)